BufferFis/Crypto_Clash_Basics/README.md

 - `tar -xvf [filename]`: Extract tar files
 - `gunzip [filename]`: unzip .gz files

+### About File Images

+A disk image is a huge dump of many numbers.
+But these numbers have an invisible structure to them that gives them much more meaning.
+Navigating this invisible structure manually is tedious and deeply difficult, but the Sleuthkit tools handle this invisible structure for us.
+To begin using the Sleuthkit tools we must understand some of the layers that apply to disk images.
+The four main layers are: media, block, inode, and filename.

+- Media: the media layer tools all are prepended with 'mm' and operate on the disk image with little guidance from the analyst. mmls is a media layer tool that gives us the partition table of the image and key information for delving into the other layers.
+Media is the lowest level, providing key information to access the deeper layers, but not shedding much light on the data contained in the image.

+- Block: the block layer is the second lowest level of the four layers considered here.
+Block layer tools are prepended with 'blk' in the Sleuthkit. blkcat is a block layer tool that outputs the contents of a single block.
+The block layer is the numbers of the disk image broken into equal-sized chunks.
+A single file is likely to contain multiple blocks.

+- Inode: the inode layer is the bookkeeping layer of a disk image.
+It’s like the table of contents, with the chapter numbers being like the inodes, and the pages like the blocks of a file.
+Inode layer tools are prepended with 'i'. icat is an inode layer tool that outputs a single file based on its inode number.

+- Filename: the filename layer is one layer that most any user of a computer actually sees and interacts with.
+This is the layer with which we will start our exploration of the Sleuthkit in the current challenge.
+Interacting with the filename layer will look a lot like using the shell normally.
+Filename layer tools are prepended by 'f'. fls lists the files on an image starting at the root.
+This is what we will use for our exploration of the disk image.

 ### Problems:
 Register at `https://play.picoctf.org/`
 - P1) `https://play.picoctf.org/practice/challenge/85`